 The trip through Balconies Cave will leave you wanting more, and you may actually decide to go back through the cave a couple times before continuing on.
 As you leave the boulder playground, you will come to a junction with the other end of Balconies Cliffs Trail, again on the left.
 Stay to the right at this junction and take Old Pinnacles Trail all the way back to the trailhead for the last 2.1 miles of the hike.

 This wide sandy trail goes ever so gradually downhill along the bottom of the canyon.
 While you’ll only get glimpses of the impressive rock formations that surround you, this dry canyon has a fun old west vibe that makes it a pleasant place to finish the hike.
-There are pines and brush along the trail to add occasional shade over this easy last leg of the loop.
+Pines and brush along the trail add occasional shade over this easy last leg of the loop.

 At 1.3 miles on Old Pinnacles Trail, make sure to stay to the right through a junction with North Wilderness Trail, which heads up another fork of the canyon.
 Proceed down the trail, crossing a wooden footbridge to reach the left (east) side of the seasonal creek bed.
 Things will start to look familiar again as you reach the junction with Bench Trail.
 This is where your loop began, several hours and several adventures ago.
 Stay to the left to stick with Old Pinnacles Trail and hike the final quarter mile back to Old Pinnacles Trailhead.
 Of course if you elected to start from the west side of the park, you’ll want to turn right here and begin the climb across the High Peaks.

 No permit is required to hike High Peaks – Balconies Cave Loop.
-There is an entrance fee for Pinnacles National Park ($20 as of December, 2016).
+Pinnacles National Park has an entrance fee ($20 as of 2017).
 National Park Service passes may be used in place of the fee to gain entry.
 Dogs and bikes are prohibited on this loop.

 Check the park’s cave status page to confirm that Balconies Cave is open before you set out.
 The park’s other talus cave, Bear Gulch Cave, closes at scheduled intervals to protect a colony of Townsend’s big-eared bats that live in the cave.
 If Bear Gulch Cave is open during your visit, it is definitely worth checking out.
 If it is closed, Balconies Cave will be the only place in the park where you can hike through a lengthy talus cave.
 You will want to have a light source with you when you pass through Balconies Cave, so pack a flashlight!